 First, they affect the company’s achievement of targets.
 For example, if all employees don’t hit their targets, neither will the business.

 Second, employees affect customer satisfaction.
-For example, in a service business, they are the ones who face the customer directly.
+In a service business, they are the ones who face the customer directly.
 How they do their job and the quality with which they provide service to customers can significantly impact a business.

 In addition to these two aspects, employees influence the business through: